kamilKrygier/afiliate_plugin/README.md

 #### How to get your api keys?
 Check here: [https://woocommerce.com/document/woocommerce-rest-api/](https://woocommerce.com/document/woocommerce-rest-api/)

-3. Go to the WordPress admin dashboard, navigate to Plugins, and activate the "SIXSILVER afiliate plugin".
+3. Go to the WordPress admin dashboard, navigate to Plugins, and activate the "Afiliate plugin".